When did you last check your car tyres? Last week? Last month? Or just before the MOT was due?

 Never ignore tyre tread wear

-Although the legal minimum tread depth for cars is 1.6mm in the UK and Europe, research carried out by the Motor Industry Research Association (MIRA) showed tyres with a 3mm tread had a 25%-44% better performance than tyres with 1.6mm tread, representing an 8-13 metre difference in braking distance.
+Although the legal minimum tread depth for cars is 1.6mm in Ireland and Europe, research carried out by the Motor Industry Research Association (MIRA) showed tyres with a 3mm tread had a 25%-44% better performance than tyres with 1.6mm tread, representing an 8-13 metre difference in braking distance.
 Many driving organisations have called for 3mm to become the new legal limit.

 Worn tyres are dangerous, reducing grip on the road and traction on ice or snow.
 They also increase the risk of aquaplaning, or a puncture, which could cause a blowout and a serious accident.